 Protein-rich insect food.
 Mushroom tea.
 Home-grown animal-less meat.
 Juice made from misshapen fruits.
 The food science industry is replete with unimaginable yet promising innovations, and is one of the fastest-growing industries today.
-Through Kolabtree, we’ve got to see a wide range of food science projects that have needed the expertise of our PhD-qualified food technologists – from making gluten-free bread to formulating the perfect ice-cream.
+Through Kolabtree, we’ve got to see a wide range of food science projects that have needed the expertise of our freelance food scientists – from making gluten-free bread to formulating the perfect ice-cream.

 Food tech startups are changing the way we source ingredients, formulate recipes, and process, package and store food.
 Which of course, changes the way we consume it.
 Given that ‘you are what you eat’, one has to admit that this is something to be both excited and concerned about.
 Who ever thought we’d one day be chomping on crickets or eating chicken-less chicken?

 We’ve been keeping an eye on some of the emerging startups in this space, and here are some of the most fascinating food science innovators we’ve come across.